Skip to content

 Diana Gabaldon Books in Order (Outlander, Lord John Grey, Other Works)

-Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying purchases from Amazon.
+Disclaimer: As an Amazon Associate, we earn from qualifying purchases.
+Thanks!

-Before becoming a full-time writer, Diana Gabaldon first worked at the University of Pennsylvania, following studies in the science field — she has a B.S. in Zoology, an M.S. in Marine Biology from Scripps Institution of Oceanography, and a Ph.D. in quantitative behavioral ecology.
-She also wrote comic books for Walt Disney for a year in the late 1970′s and then, take a job as a professor at Arizona State for twelve years.
-During that tenure, Diana Gabaldon ran a scholarly journal called Science Software Quarterly for several years.
-She wrote software reviews and technical articles for computer publications, as well as popular-science articles.
+Born on January 11, 1952, in Arizona, United States, Diana Gabaldon is an American writer famous for her Outlander series, which has been adapted for television.
+Before becoming a full-time writer, she first worked at the University of Pennsylvania.
+She also wrote comic books for Walt Disney for a year in the late 1970s and then, took a job as a professor at Arizona State for twelve years.
+Also during that tenure, Diana Gabaldon ran a scholarly journal called Science Software Quarterly for several years.
+She wrote software reviews and technical articles for computer publications, as well as popular science articles.

 How to read Diana Gabaldon’s Books in Order?

-The Outlander Series
+Reading The Outlander Series

-1946, and Claire Randall goes to the Scottish Highlands with her husband Frank.
+1946, Claire Randall goes to the Scottish Highlands with her husband Frank.
 It’s a second honeymoon, a chance to re-establish their loving marriage.
 But one afternoon, Claire walks through a circle of standing stones and vanishes into 1743, where the first person she meets is a British army officer – her husband’s six-times great-grandfather.

 Novels

-• Dragonfly in Amber (1992)
+2. Dragonfly in Amber

-• Drums of Autumn (1996)
+4. Drums of Autumn

-• The Fiery Cross (2001)
+5. The Fiery Cross

-• A Breath of Snow and Ashes (2005)
+6. A Breath of Snow and Ashes

-• An Echo in the Bone (2009)
+7. An Echo in the Bone

-• Written in My Own Heart’s Blood (2014)
+8. Written in My Own Heart’s Blood

-• Go Tell the Bees That I Am Gone ( 2021)
+9. Go Tell the Bees That I Am Gone

 Short stories and novellas